Priya-raja/Portfolio/README.md

 # This is my personal portfolio website.
-## It shows my works in frontend development.
+## It shows my work in frontend development.